arjunkomath/nodejs-rest-api-mysql/README.md

 ```

 ##Update (PUT)
-This method will update an entry in the table with the paramaters that are put.
+Update an entry in the table with the parameters that are put.

 ```
 PUT http://www.example.com/api/table_name/id